gogich77/ASUS-USB-C2500/README.md

 The download speed from wget command is 280MB/s

-The latest drivers for this chipset are coming with an udev rule that doesn't mention the ASUS one.
+The latest drivers for this chipset are coming with an udev rule (50-usb-realtek-net.rules) that doesn't mention the ASUS hardware.
 The ASUS support ws not able to provide any additional information how to apply the dedidcated driver.